rupl/chrisruppel.com/_posts/travel/2015-11-13-sabai-garden-pai.md

 - src: sabai-garden-4.jpg
   alt: Bungalows and hammocks amongst jungle trees.
   comment: The view from our front porch.
 We strung our hammock up next to the blue one and had many nice reading days.
+- src: sabai-garden-8.jpg
+  alt: Rice ready for harvest.
+The field is partially harvested.
+  comment: When we got to Pai all the rice fields were bright green.
+In the few weeks we were there it became harvest time.
+It was fun to watch the progress.
+- src: sabai-garden-7.jpg
+  alt: Man laughing.
+  comment: Ben proclaims someone the winner during his round of charades.
 - src: sabai-garden-2.jpg
   alt: Sun setting behind mountains on the horizon.
   comment: We were treated to an excellent sunset behind the mountains most days.
 It was one of the few things I limped around to see during my hardest recovery days.